-From the architect.
+Text description provided by the architects.
 We interpret the building as a concrete table on which a bright white shop volume has been placed.
 The shop is lifted above the ground, with the parking area extending under the building.
 That results in major optimisation of the use of the available ground.

 Stairways and lift are grouped in a free-standing, light-giving tower that rises up through the table.
 It is the eye-catcher that visitors use to get to the shop.
 Between the tower and the shop, visitors cross a large open space that can be seen as a kind of public commons where sports can be played.